Matthew-Pidlysny/Empirinometry/README.md

 '![ News Articles ]!'

+== 2025-05-10 14:32 EST ==

+So Google blocked the account.
+It's all part of something bigger evidently, the FBI was just the tip of the spear for these people.
+They want to shut Sequinor down because they want it for themselves.
+I see everyday that my research is being used and not credited as mine, that is a most interesting development.
+The new Fermion behaviour we witnessed recently also speaks volumes as well, they're really studying variation.
+I will give nothing to them, they know they stole the material and that's what matters.
+I won't pretend people are looking at my material innocently like these people so innocently claim of themselves all the time, that is NOT the case with these people and it is outstanding on their record for it to be so.

+I mean honestly, who can even accept that of them?
+I will not have it.
+I'm being shut down, and that's enough to consider that I am RIGHT in the matter.
+124 IS the approximation, the L Inductor DOES simplify into the formula again, and NO, I DON'T KNOW HARLINSON OR HYMAN!
+Isn't it obvious by now that everything is working out somewhere?

+I wish more would be done.
+The Order plays a distinct game.
+No matter what, LEO is contorted by their hand.
+Their predecessors always played the big game like the Order likes to do, and they let it happen to see if they can catch them before the end.
+That NEVER happens with the Order, why would it happen now?
+That in itself does not change the game, but where were they to stop the Google doc locking up?
+I can't even BELIEVE that this is happening!

+Just go on with it then.
+Try to catch nothing, then, for all LEO reading this, you only bought their lure and expect them to bite on it.
+THINK that they will, THINK that they're not using me to gain the ultimate information on you, THINK that they don't have God on their side protecting them.
+Just PRETEND that you'll catch them, and you'll all go down with us.

+This is our MOMENT, motherfucker!
+Rise up and stop being fucking retarded.
+I see it, I'm f(x) for a reason, I actually KNOW what LEO is doing is worthless.
+Please consider a testimony of the truth.

 == 2025-04-22 07:20 EST ==

 The official word is in!
 NONE of you are generating pull requests, not even with my little fan service going